Fast in-place accumulation: Introduction

 The main limitations of this model are for black-box inputs, or for inputs whose representations share some data.
+It is also not suitable for rings whose elements have unbounded length such as the ring of integers.
 A model with read-only inputs would be more powerful, but mutable inputs turn out to be necessary in our case.
-In particular, some of the algorithms we describe are \emph{in-place with accumulation}.
+In particular, the algorithms we describe are \emph{in-place with accumulation}.
 The archetypical example is a multiply-accumulate operation $a \pe b\times c$.
 For such an algorithm, the condition is that $b$ and $c$ are restored to their initial states at the end of the computation, while $a$ (which is also part of the input) is replaced by $a+bc$.
-Also, as a variant, we describe \emph{over-place} algorithms, where the output replaces (parts of) its input (e.g., $\vec{a}\gets b{\cdot}\vec{a}$).
-Similarly, we allow all of the input to be modified, provided that the parts of the input that are not the output are restored afterwards.
+As a variant, we describe \emph{over-place} algorithms, that replace (parts of) the input by the output (e.g., $\vec{a}\gets{b}\cdot\vec{a}$).
+Similarly, the whole input can be modified, provided that the parts of the input that are not the output are restored afterwards.
 In the following we signal by a ``\algorithmicreadonly'' tag the parts of the input that the algorithm is not allowed to modify (the other parts are modifiable as long as they are restored).
 Note that in-place algorithms with accumulation are a special case of over-place algorithms.

-Our model is somewhat similar to catalytic machines and transparent space~\cite{Buhrman:2014:STOC:catalytic}.
-But here we allow only the input and output as catalytic space, and we do preserve the (not in-place) time complexity bound, up to a (quasi)-linear overhead.
-We refer to~\cite{Buhrman:2014:STOC:catalytic,Roche:2009:spacetime,Giorgi:2019:issac:reductions} for more details on these models.
+Our model is somewhat similar to catalytic machines and transparent space~\cite{Buhrman:2014:STOC:catalytic}, but using only the input and output as catalytic space.
+Also, we do preserve the (not in-place) time complexity, up to a (quasi)-linear overhead.
+We refer to~\cite{Buhrman:2014:STOC:catalytic,Roche:2009:spacetime,Giorgi:2019:issac:reductions} for more details.
+Another closely related model is Goldreich's global storage model~\cite{Goldreich:2008:CCCP,Goldreich:2024:treeeval} that uses one global space for inputs and outputs, and some local space as extra space for the computations.